2023 Solar Incentives Guide for Northview, MI - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now called the Clean Energy Credit.
-The new Clean Energy Credit is valid until 2035.
-American homeowners can now apply for a 30% credit for solar systems that began installation after January 1, 2022 and are completed by the end of 2032.
-The credit will then decrease annually until it expires.
-Beginning in 2023, it will also be easier to qualify for credits for energy storage systems with the new act.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
+The new Clean Energy Credit now runs until 2035.
+You are now eligible for a 30% credit for solar systems that began installation after January 1, 2022 and are completed by the end of 2032.
+This new credit will then decrease annually until its expiration.
+Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.